Configuration parameters

 Patroni ADPG configurations

 This section describes Patroni configuration settings that can be changed in ADCM UI.
-For more information on these settings, refer to ADPG High Availability overview.
+For more information on these settings, refer to ADP High Availability overview.
+After you specify parameter values, execute the Reconfigure & Restart action of the ADPG service to apply changes.

 synchronous_mode |